January 29, 2026 10 min read

 Step 3: Interpret the Results

 A clean result means none of the checked blacklists have flagged your domain or IP.
-Your deliverability issues, if any, likely stem from other factors.
+Your deliverability issues, if any, likely stem from other factors such as poor sender reputation, authentication failures, or content filtering.

 If you appear on one or more blacklists, note: